BRTrains/BRTrains2/README.md

 # BR Trains v2
-A UK Train Set for OpenTTD, based on the original BRTrains set (itself based on unfinished BROS, the British Rail OpenTTD Set) and Modern UK Train Set (MUTS), an independent add-on for BRTrains including trains released after 2015 (the last date available in BRTrains v1)
+A UK Train Set for OpenTTD, based on the original BRTrains set (itself based on the unfinished BRSet and BROS, previous attempts at a UK set) and Modern UK Train Set (MUTS), an independent add-on for BRTrains including trains released after 2015 (the last date available in BRTrains v1)

 This set aims to combine the BRTrains and MUTS sets, and add modern liveries to trains originally included in BRTrains, and fix colouring/scaling and other graphical inconsistencies in the BRTrains set, since that set was developed by many users over many years and is not known for excessive consistency...